Be-jamin96/Crawler-Assignment/README.md

 The two are decoupled: `gui/` imports `crawler/`, never the reverse.
 The crawler works identically with or without the GUI attached.

+# Getting started:
+I would highly recommend setting the .env variables first - this will save you hassle with the copy/paste restricted GUI and will be necessary regardless of setup.
+Simply create a copy of `.env.example` as `.env` and complete the required fields locally in your own editor.

 ## Running with Docker (recommended)

 Requires Docker and Docker Compose.